Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 new_text = re.sub("weather", "climate", text)

 Japanese text often mixes half-width and full-width characters, which can cause problems during data processing.
-To normalize these, you can use the unicodedata module.
-Example: Normalizing half-width and full-width characters
+To normalize them, you can use the unicodedata module.

 import unicodedata